Mitigating the effects of the Covid-19 pandemic on migrants and their families from Central Asia .

 - Comprehensive assessment on the supply of and demand for financial products by migrants and remittance recipients is available and will orient future (GPMD) programming.

-Results from previous phases: An impact assessment conducted by IOM in April 2020 has shown that appr.83% of the labour migrants staying in the RF or in Kazakhstan have either lost or had reduction in their income during the Covid-19 pandemic.
+Results from previous phase: An impact assessment conducted by IOM in April 2020 has shown that appr.83% of the labour migrants staying in the RF or in Kazakhstan have either lost or had reduction in their income during the Covid-19 pandemic.
 Most of the migrants prefer to stay in the countries of destination in search for alternative job opportunities, even if the living conditions are worsening.
 The assessment has highlighted also that most of the labour migrants will no more be in a position to transfer money to their families in their countries of origin.
 It is to be anticipated that the decrease of remittances in Central Asia countries in 2020 will exceed the global estimations of the Worldbank (20% decline).

 United Nations Organization (UNO)